futarchy-fi/futarchy/.instructions/liquidity.md

       ```

 ### 6. Liquidity Calculation Engine
-**Objective:** Calculate optimal liquidity amounts based on current prices
+**Objective:** Calculate optimal liquidity amounts and ratios for both v2 and v3 pools
 - **Requirements:**
-  - Use price data to determine token ratios for each pool
+  - Use the **on-chain Balancer price** to derive the token ratios for each pool
+  - For v2 pools:
-  - Calculate v2 pool liquidity for YES/WXDAI and NO/WXDAI (at half collateral price)
+    - Calculate YES/WXDAI and NO/WXDAI pool liquidity based on the current collateral price (YES or NO ≈ half collateral price)
-  - Calculate v2 pool liquidity for YES/YES and NO/NO pairs
+    - Optionally create YES/YES and NO/NO pairs if part of your futarchy design
-  - Determine v3 concentrated liquidity ranges (1.2x around current price)
+  - For v3 pools:
+    - Set concentrated liquidity around ±20% (a 1.2x range) of the spot price to handle volatility and attract volume
-  - Scale liquidity amounts based on configuration
+  - Scale final liquidity amounts according to a predefined USD budget or user config
 - **Expected Output:** Complete liquidity parameters for all pools
 - **Dependencies:** Price data from step 3, token addresses from step 5